Devon Alexander: Alexander vs. Urango

 Alexander was next scheduled to face two-time champion Juan Urango of Colombia in a title unification bout.
-March 6, 2010 bout was held at the Mohegan Sun in Uncasville, Connecticut and was televised on HBO's "Boxing After Dark" telecast.
+The 6 March 2010 bout was held at the Mohegan Sun in Uncasville, Connecticut and was televised on HBO's "Boxing After Dark" telecast.
 To train for the fight, Alexander used a Las Vegas house lent by promoter Don King as training base.
 Devon Alexander defeated Juan Urango by TKO in round 8.

 Alexander threw an uppercut which dropped Urango.
 Urango made the count but Alexander resumed his attack and threw a hook to Urango's temple which again dropped him.
 Urango stood up but was clearly dazed, resulting in a stoppage by the referee.
 Urango, who suffered his first KO defeat, called out Timothy Bradley after the fight, but a fight was never made because Bradley just moved up to welterweight.

-In his next fight he faced Andreas Kotelnik, the former WBA Light Welterweight champion, in his hometown of St. Louis Missouri on August 7 in front of members of the St. Louis Rams, Evander Holyfield and Floyd Mayweather.
+In his next fight he faced Andreas Kotelnik, the former WBA Light Welterweight champion, in his hometown of St. Louis Missouri on 7 August in front of members of the St. Louis Rams, Evander Holyfield and Floyd Mayweather.
 Alexander won the fight by a controversial unanimous decision with all judges scoring the fight 116-112.

 On October 22, 2010, Alexander was stripped of the IBF Junior Welterweight title for not fighting the no. 1 contender, Kaizer Mabuza.